best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 - bug in `multiple_each_in_list()`, where output was not returned
 ```

-Similarly to versioning, a changelog is useful for users to determine whether an update to your code is compatible with their work, which may depend on your code.
+Similarly to versioning, users find a changelog is useful to determine whether an update to your code is compatible with their work, which may depend on your code.
-It can also document which parts of your code will no longer be supported in future version and which bugs in your code have been addressed.
+It can also document which parts of your code will no longer be supported in future version and which bugs in your code you have addressed.
 Your changelog can be in any format and should be associated with your code documentation, so that it is easy for users and other contributors to find.

 [keep a changelog](https://keepachangelog.com/en/1.0.0/) provides a simple but effective template for recording changes to your code.